2-Methylundecanal: Chirality

 2-Methylundecanal contains one asymmetric carbon atom.

 The enantiomers can be synthesized with high enantiomeric purity using the SAMP/RAMP hydrazone method.
-This process involves starting with simple achiral aldehydes and converting them to their SAMP hydrazones then obtaining the corresponding chiral hydrazones using RAMP as a chiral auxiliary.
+This process involves starting with simple achiral aldehydes and converting them either to their SAMP or RAMP chiral hydrazones using SAMP or RAMP as a chiral auxiliary.
 The chiral hydrazones are then metalated with lithium diisopropylamide (LDA) and alkylated with a slight excess of dimethyl sulfate.
 Testing of the enantiomers by a professional perfumer indicated only a slight difference in odor quality and intensity.

 Applications

 2-Methylundecanal is used widely as a fragrance element in soaps and detergents as well as in the perfume industry to give conifer notes, fir in particular, but is also used in fantasy compositions.
 This aldehyde was one of the first synthetics to be used in a prestigious perfume, namely Chanel No. 5.